-The Properties editor shows and allows editing of many active data, including the active scene and object.
+The Properties shows and allows editing of many active data, including the active scene and object.

 These tabs contain settings for the active scene.

 This tabs contain settings for the active Collection.